karambir/covid19-assist/README.md

 2021-05-06 09:59:29,239 - __main__ - INFO - starting a bg worker - periodic_background_worker
 2021-05-06 09:59:29,239 - apscheduler.scheduler - INFO - Scheduler started
 ```

-You may use the `supervisor.conf` provided for deployment using [Supervisord](http://supervisord.org/).

 ## Development